Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

     Date and time of the creation.

 - *Created by*
-    Name and username of the user who created the message.
+    Name and username of the user that initiated the action leading to the log message.
+If the log message was created automatically by the system, this field is empty.

 - *Message*
     Detailed log message to the intent.